 The Essential Medical Equipment Payment could also help you to pay for your child’s medical supports needed for daily care.

-Eligible supports can include heating, cooling, home dialysis machines, home ventilators or respirators, heart pumps, insulin pumps, nebulisers, infant apnoea monitors and electric wheelchair.
+Eligible supports can include heating, cooling, home dialysis machines, home ventilators or respirators, heart pumps, insulin pumps, nebulisers, infant apnoea monitors and electric wheelchairs.

 This Payment can provide you with $164 a year for each eligible support and you don’t need to reapply every year as the Payment will be automatically given until your child’s needs change.